 - 3/4 cup water

 - Hull and dice strawberries.
-Use a potato masher or pastry cutter to moosh.
-Add sugar and basil and stir.
-Combine water and pectin and heat to boiling while stirring.
+Use a potato masher or pastry cutter to smoosh.
+Add sugar and optional basil and stir.
+On stovetop combine water and pectin and heat to boiling while stirring.
 Once boiling continue to stir and let it boil for one minute.
 Immediately combine pectin with jam and stir 3 minutes, until sugar is fully dissolved.
 Ladle into half-pint jars, leaving 1 inch of headspace.
 Top with lids and leave overnight to set up.
-Freeze for long term storage (up to a year) or refrigerate for immediate use.
+Freeze for long term storage (up to a year) or refrigerate for immediate use (will keep for 3 weeks in the refrigerator).